-'''

 https://potassco.org/

-'''

 This web page also contains information on how to set up the system and the guide on its usage.
-In particular, for Windows, there exists a pre-compiled version.
-Alternatively, for the sake of the first class, you can also rely on web page that allows one to test clingo.
+In case you did not bring your computer (clingo is not installed in the lab), you can download the pre-compiled version for Windows.

-1) Install clingo on your computer (or test the web version) and make yourself familiar with the system.
+1) Install clingo on your computer (or the one in the lab) and make yourself familiar with the system.